nirmeir/Directed-Weighted-Grapth/README.md

 - `EdgeData.java`: Implements and represents the edges of the graph.
 - `WeightedDirectedGraph.java`: Implements the graph itself, by using 2 hashmaps one for NodeData and the other for EdgeData.
-- `Algorithms.java`: Implements all the algorithms that are listed above.
+- `api.Algorithms.java`: Implements all the algorithms that are listed above.
-- `GUI` and `LoadScreen`: are part of the GUI.
+- `Graphics.GUI` and `Graphics.LoadScreen`: are part of the Graphics.GUI.

 ## Dependencies